projectcalico/calico/networking/openstack/ipv6-dual-stack.md

 ### Value

-Although communication over IPv6 is increasingly desirable as the natural mode for workloads, it is often a requirement to continue support for IPv4. {{site.prodname}} supports **dual stack**, where new pods get IPv6 and IPv4 addresses, and can communicate with each other and the outside world over IPv6, as well as IPv6-only.
+Although communication over IPv6 is increasingly desirable as the natural mode for workloads, it is often a requirement to continue support for IPv4. {{site.prodname}} supports:

+- **Dual stack**

+   New pods get IPv6 addresses as well as IPv4 addresses, and can communicate with each other and the outside world over IPv6.

+- **IPv6 only**

+  Workloads can communicate over IPv6, initiate connections to IPv6 services, and terminate incoming IPv6 connections.

 ### Features